mghasemi/Irene/doc/optim.rst

 It is not guaranteed that scipy solvers return a reliable answer, but modifying sdp solvers and other parameters like ``SDPRelaxation.ErrorTolerance`` may help to get better results.

 ..
-[HL] D. Henrion and J-B. Lasserre, *Detecting Global Optimality and Extracting Solutions in GloptiPoly*, Positive Polynomials in Control, LNCIS 312, 293-310 (2005).
+[HL] D\.
+Henrion and J-B. Lasserre, *Detecting Global Optimality and Extracting Solutions in GloptiPoly*, Positive Polynomials in Control, LNCIS 312, 293-310 (2005).